AnyLog-co/documentation/image mapping.md

 ### Retrieve a file
 <pre>
-  file retrieve where dbms = blobs_edgex and id = 07da45a366e5778fc7d34bf231bddcfa.png and dest = !prep_dir
+  file retrieve where dbms = blobs_edgex and table = images and id = 07da45a366e5778fc7d34bf231bddcfa.png and dest = !prep_dir
 </pre>

 ### Delete a file or a group of files
 <pre>
-  file remove where dbms = blobs_edgex and id = 9439d99e6b0157b11bc6775f8b0e2490.png
+  file remove where dbms = blobs_edgex and table = videos and id = 9439d99e6b0157b11bc6775f8b0e2490.png
-  ile remove where dbms = blobs_edgex and table  = image file remove where dbms = blobs_edgex and date  = 220723
+  ile remove where dbms = blobs_edgex and table  = image file remove where dbms = blobs_edgex and table = image and date  = 220723
 </pre>

 ### Drop a database: